UPPSC Syllabus 2023

-- Frontiers and boundaries with reference to Indian sub-continent.
+- Frontiers and boundaries with reference to the Indian sub-continent.

-- Specific knowledge of Uttar Pradesh – History, Culture, Art, Architecture, Festival, Folk-Dance, Literature, Regional Languages, Heritage, Social Customs and Tourism.
+- Specific knowledge of Uttar Pradesh – History, Culture, Art, Architecture, Festivals, folk dance, Literature, Regional Languages, Heritage, Social Customs, and Tourism.

 - Specific knowledge of U.P.– Geography- Human and Natural Resources, Climate, Soils, Forest, Wild-Life, Mines and Minerals, Sources of Irrigation.